 - Each day, thousands of men and women across Kansas stand watch over our communities.
 The Valor Foundation board wants to recognize those who go above and beyond the call of duty.
 Many of the previous recipients have saved children, rescued kidnapping victims, and even lost their own lives.
 Once a year, we have the honor of recognizing these men and women and thanking them and their families for their dedication.

 “Every day, our men and women sacrifice time with their families.
 They sacrifice their emotional, mental and physical well-being for a greater calling.
 They choose to serve, knowing that they may not see the faces of their loved ones again.
 It is a call that they have chosen to answer - a desire to sacrifice their own well-being for those in their communities.
 It is our duty to do the same for them.
 I have been humbled to be able to serve these same men and women”

-- Jennifer Duffy, Executive Director (Kansas Assoc. of Chiefs of Police)
+- Executive Director, Executive Director (Kansas Assoc. of Chiefs of Police)

 “Being a police officer is hard.
 It’s a non-glamorous, thankless, frustrating job that generates self-satisfaction, and a sense of service.
 Despite the highs and low, police officers who are in it for the right reasons don’t think much about the sacrifices they and their families make because they couldn’t imagine doing anything else.
 Those are the ones we want and should always support”